 Age Restricted Sales

-Ensuring your stores are compliant with age-restricted good sales.
+Ensuring your stores or delivery services are compliant with age-restricted good sales.

-We can provide 18 – 25 year olds for alcohol test purchases such as the Wine and Spirit Trade Association’s Challenge 21/25.
+We can provide 18 – 25 year olds for alcohol test purchases such as the Wine and Spirit Trade Association’s Challenge 21/25 or Think 25 programmes.

 Anyone conducting an age-related mystery visit will have had their age validated by Centrebound by either passport, birth certificate or PASS card from the national Proof of Age Standards Scheme.